mementum/backtrader/docs2/quickstart/quickstart.rst

 	  values everything seems the same, but it's obvious that sometimes that 5th place decimal plays a role.

-	  Rounding down to 2 decimals seems more realistic, because Marke Exchanges do only allow a number of decimals per asset (being that 2 decimals usually for stocks)
+	  Rounding down to 2 decimals seems more realistic, because Market Exchanges do only allow a number of decimals per asset (being that 2 decimals usually for stocks)